-The Codes of GPP and GPI allow CETIFARMA to require members to record any valuable support given to healthcare professionals, institutions or patient organisations.
-According to their guidelines, members will make information concerning donations granted available to the public on a yearly basis in order to promote transparency.
+The applicable regulations do not expressly provide or require disclosure about transfers of value provided by them to healthcare professionals, healthcare organisations or patient organisations.
+However, the Code of GPP and the Code of GPI allow CETIFARMA to require members to record any valuable support given to healthcare professionals, institutions or patient organisations.
+According to their guidelines, members will provide information concerning donations granted available to the public on a yearly basis in order to promote transparency.